BY KERRY BURKE AND DORIAN BLOCK DAILY NEWS STAFF WRITERS

 He declined to say how big a spending package he wants to revive the economy, but he said, "It's going to be costly."
 Some Democratic lawmakers are speculating about a two-year measure as large as $700 billion.

-New York Federal Reserve President Tim Geithner to be his treasury secretary.
+The president-elect introduced the top economic advisers for his new administration, beginning with New York Federal Reserve President Tim Geithner to be his treasury secretary.
 Geithner, 47, is a veteran of financial crises at home and overseas and has worked closely with the Bush administration in recent months.

-Lawrence Summers as director of his National Economic Council.
+Obama chose Lawrence Summers as director of his National Economic Council.
 Summers was treasury secretary under former President Bill Clinton

 Obama said his newly minted economic team offered "sound judgment and fresh thinking" at a time of economic peril.